Thick Venison Chili

 When using an enameled Dutch oven, you should always use either a wooden, nylon, or silicone utensil so as not to damage the enameled surface.

-Add the chili powder, onion powder, kosher salt, and freshly ground black pepper.
+Add the chili powder, onion powder, kosher salt, freshly ground black pepper, and Worcestershire sauce.
 Stir together and cook for another 2-3 minutes.

-Add the undrained red kidney beans, chili beans, diced tomatoes, crushed tomatoes, and tomato paste.
+Add the undrained red kidney beans, chili beans, hand crushed tomatoes, and tomato paste.
 Stir well and bring to a boil.

 Notice how this recipe layers its ingredients a little at a time, to give the flavors a chance to meld together.
 You’ll find that some of the most flavorful dishes use this method of cooking to bring the ingredients together.
 It’s a wonderful practice to follow.